biareiam/The-House-of-Books/README.md

  ### Navigation - Header
 - All users, logged in or not, can:
-  - Navigate to home, view the different categories, special offers, and new arrivals.
+  - Navigate to home, and view the different categories, special offers, and new arrivals.
   - Create or login into their profile page.
   - Check their bag.
   - Search for a book.
 - Users logged in can access:
-  - Navigate to home, view the different categories, special offers, and new arrivals.
+  - Navigate to home, and view the different categories, special offers, and new arrivals.
   - Check their profile page.
   - Logout from their account.
-  - Make a search for a book.
+  - Search for a book.
-- Super user logged in can access:
+- Superusers logged in can access:
-  - Navigate to home, view the different categories, special offers, and new arrivals.
+  - Navigate to home, and view the different categories, special offers, and new arrivals.
   - Product management, where they can add products to the site.
   - Check their profile page.
-  - Make a search for a book.
+  - Search for a book.
-- Users who are not logged in can:
+- Users who are not logged in a can:
-  - Navigate to home, view the different categories, special offers, and new arrivals.
+  - Navigate to home, and view the different categories, special offers, and new arrivals.
-  - Access register and login page.
+  - Access the register and login page.
-  - Make a search for a book.
+  - Search for a book.

  ### Create Profile
-- The users are able to:
+- The users can:
   - Create a profile to store their personal information and check their order history.
   - Confirm their details are correct via email verification.

 ### Log in to the profile page
-- The users are able to:
+- The users can:
-  - Log in to the profile page to see their orders history and personal information.
+  - Log in to the profile page to see their order history and personal information.
   - If needed, users can update their personal information.

 ### Products Page
-- The users are able to:
+- The users can:
   - See all the books for sale on the site
   - Sort it by A-Z, Name, Category, and Price.
   - Check the price of a book
   - Check the different categories
   - Check the rating of a book
   - Check who is the author of the book
-  - Check the image of the cover of the book
+  - Check the image on the cover of the book

 ### Product Details Page
-- The users are able to:
+- The users can:
   - Click the book cover to find out more about the book.
   - There, they can check the title of the book, author, rating, category, price and description.
   - Add books to the cart.
   - Go back to the products page, if desired.
-- Super users are able to:
+- Super users can:
   - Add, edit and delete books.

 ### Products Management